zsiki/GeoEasy/doc/reference_guide.rst

 	finally enter *GeoEasy* to start the program.

-GeoEasy by default uses the language of the operating system if it is available (GEoEasy has been localized to that language).
+GeoEasy by default uses the language of the operating system if it is available (GeoEasy has been localized to that language).
 Five languages are supported when writing this documentation:
 English, German, Russian, Czeh and Hungarian.